-“Our DMP-5000 and DMP-3000 printers feature a temperature controlled vacuum platen that can accurately register, maintain and thermally manage substrates during printing,” says Chuck Griggs, vice president, Applications Engineering of FUJIFILM Dimatix, Inc. “These substrates include plastic, glass, ceramics, and silicon, as well as flexible substrates ranging from membranes, gels, and thin films to paper products.”
+“Our DMP-5000 and DMP-3000 printers feature a temperature-controlled vacuum platen that can accurately register, maintain and thermally manage substrates during printing,” says Chuck Griggs, vice president, Applications Engineering of FUJIFILM Dimatix, Inc. “These substrates include plastic, glass, ceramics, and silicon.
+As well as flexible substrates ranging from membranes, gels, and thin films to paper products.”

-Substrate and Ink Trends
+Substrate and Ink Trends for Membrane Switch

 Bolding states that MacDermid Autotype supplies globally specialty print treated hard-coated polyester films for the graphic overlays.

-Laura Maybaum, screen ink product manager at Nazdar says that one trend she is seeing is the use of low heat mercury vapor curing systems or UV LED-curing systems that reduce or eliminate heat-related issues with the substrate, multi-layer printing, and yellowing.
+Laura Maybaum, screen-ink-product manager at Nazdar says that one trend she is seeing is the use of low heat mercury vapor curing systems.
+Or UV LED-curing systems that reduce or eliminate heat-related issues with the substrate, multi-layer printing, and yellowing.

 “Reduced heat in the curing process, reduces heat-related issues with substrates,” Maybaum says.

-She adds that thanks to improvements in raw materials, the range of UV-curable inks for this market has expanded substantially, bringing benefits such as high resolution, durability and better workflow to the process.
+She adds that thanks to improvements in raw materials, the range of UV-curable inks for this market has expanded substantially.
+Bringing benefits such as high resolution, durability, and better workflow to the process.